Van Jefferson Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Season Stats

-- Jefferson (two red zone targets) has been the recipient of 7.4% of his team's 27 red zone pass attempts.
+- Jefferson has seen the ball thrown his way two times in the red zone this season, 7.4% of his team's 27 red zone pass attempts.

+- The Rams, who rank eighth in the NFL in points scored, have attempted a pass 57.3% of the time while running the ball 42.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Giants.